 Option 4.
 Negotiate with an agent directly

-When working with a real estate agent, it's important to know that the typical listing agent commission rates of 2.5-3% are negotiable.
-These fees can vary by location, the brokerage, and the services provided, and there's always room to discuss a better rate.
+When working with a real estate agent, knowing that you can negotiate realtor fees is important.
+These fees can vary by location, the brokerage, and the services provided; there's always room to discuss a better rate.

 FAQ